310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora %}
 Ossu!
 The same goes for me!

 Startin' by pumping up the place with our live show today!
-Nothing is impossible when we combine our powers!
+Nothing's impossible when we combine our powers!
 Let’s do this, let’s do this~!! ☆
 {% endbubble %}

 {% bubble Chiaki %}